Location Forensics Expert Witness

 Users may also use Satellite Navigation (Sat Nav) units which can also be examined in order to establish locations/journeys of use and the accuracy of this information assessed.

-It is also generally assumed that GPS and tracker devices are completely accurate.
-However, there are various aspect to assessing this in practice, particularly when individual points are siginficant in cases.
+Sam also finds that it is generally assumed that GPS and tracker devices are completely accurate.
+However, there are various aspect to assessing this in practice, particularly when individual points and speeds are siginficant in cases.
+Also it is important to review the lead up and after use of events in order to establish use and ensure the device is operating as expected in order to determine the limitations of the data and conclusions that can be derived from it.

 Sam can firstly ensure you have the correct and original data source of your location data case, and then make an assessment of all of the data and the operation of the tracker system and GPS unit (or other origin of the data).